security-force-monitor/fmtrpt_data/README.md

 }
 ```

 What sort of input does `_cleanXML` take?
 The PDFs are tables accompanied by non-tabular metadata.
-For example, heres the first 41 lines of the raw XML for the Africa section of `input/3154.pdf`.
-It contains the document type and some metadata, and the the line and column positioning of every item in the PDF table.
+For example, here's the first 41 lines of the raw XML for the Africa section of `input/3154.pdf`.
+It contains the document type and some metadata, and the line and column positioning of every item in the PDF table.

 ```
 <?xml version="1.0" encoding="UTF-8"?>